Pearapps/KAImportOrganizer/README.md

 # KAImportOrganizer
-Organizes Objective-C and Swift imports
+Organizes (sorts) Objective-C and Swift imports.

 How to configure: